Binary heap: Heap implementation

 Additionally, a binary heap can be implemented with a traditional binary tree data structure, but there is an issue with finding the adjacent element on the last level on the binary heap when adding an element.
 This element can be determined algorithmically or by adding extra data to the nodes, called "threading" the tree—instead of merely storing references to the children, we store the inorder successor of the node as well.

 It is possible to modify the heap structure to make the extraction of both the smallest and largest element possible in $O$$(\log n)$ time.
 To do this, the rows alternate between min heap and max-heap.
 The algorithms are roughly the same, but, in each step, one must consider the alternating rows with alternating comparisons.
 The performance is roughly the same as a normal single direction heap.
 This idea can be generalized to a min-max-median heap.

 Derivation of index equations

 In an array-based heap, the children and parent of a node can be located via simple arithmetic on the node's index.
 This section derives the relevant equations for heaps with their root at index 0, with additional notes on heaps with their root at index 1.

-To avoid confusion, we'll define the level of a node as its distance from the root, such that the root itself occupies level 0.
+To avoid confusion, we define the level of a node as its distance from the root, such that the root itself occupies level 0.